Cheriit/Cheriit/README.md

 ### Welcome on my GitHub page 👋

-- 🎓 Computer Science at Poznan University of Technology;
+- 🎓 Computer Science student at Poznan University of Technology;
-- 💼 Vice-president at Students' Union council of Faculty of Computing and Telecommunications;
+- 💼 Vice-president at Students' Union Council of Faculty of Computing and Telecommunications;
 - 🖥️ Secretary at [@AKAI](https://github.com/akai-org) - an web development student club;

 - 🧠 I’m currently learning Keras, Kotlin and Spring;